 In this post, we outline the pricing model for SageMaker and offer some best practices on how you can optimize your cost of using SageMaker resources to effectively and efficiently build, train, and deploy your ML models.
 Understanding the cost structure allows you more control over achieving your ML goals within your budget.
 In addition, the post offers programmatic approaches for automatically detecting and stopping idle resources.
 This can save money by preventing unused instances—which often go unseen—from idling in the background and incurring cost.

 Amazon SageMaker pricing

-With Amazon SageMaker, you pay only for what you use.
-Pricing within Amazon SageMaker is broken down by the ML stage: building, processing, training, and model deployment (or hosting), and further explained in this section.
+Each stage of the ML lifecycle has different environments—build, train, and deploy—that use separate compute resources with different pricing.
+Pricing within SageMaker is broken down by the ML stage: building, processing, training, and model deployment (or hosting), and is further explained in the following sections.

 Prices for compute instances are the same for both Studio and on-demand instances, as outlined in Amazon SageMaker Pricing.
 With Studio, your notebooks and associated artifacts such as data files and scripts are persisted on Amazon Elastic File System (Amazon EFS).
 For more information about storage charges, see Amazon EFS Pricing.

 Amazon SageMaker Processing lets you easily run your preprocessing, postprocessing, and model evaluation workloads on a fully managed infrastructure.
 SageMaker manages the instances on your behalf, launches the instances for the job, and stops the instances when the job is done.
 For more information, see Amazon SageMaker Processing – Fully Managed Data Processing and Model Evaluation.